Nell Miller

-Nell Miller is an English tennis player.
+Nell Miller (born 25 February 2000) is an inactive English tennis player.

 Miller currently plays college tennis at North Carolina State.
-In 2022 Miller and doubles partner Jaeda Daniel became the first NC State players to win the NCAA Division I Women's Doubles Championship.
+In 2022, Miller and doubles partner Jaeda Daniel became the first NC State players to win the NCAA Division I Women's Doubles Championship.
 Miller and Daniel additionally earned ITA All-American accolade in 2022.

-In June of 2022 Miller and partner Sonay Kartal earned a wild card entry into the 2022 Wimbledon Women's doubles tournament.
+In June 2022, Miller and partner Sonay Kartal earned a wildcard entry into the women's doubles draw in Wimbledon.